UT - Prototyping - Spring 2024 menu: ☜ Back to Index

 Assignments

-The assignments for this class are structured to foster rapid prototyping skills: over the course of the semester, you will develop and complete one playable game nearly every week, culminating in a total of 9 unique prototypes.
-In the final phase of the course, you will select one of these 9 prototypes to refine and document as your last project.
+Over the course of the semester, you will develop one playable game prototype nearly every week, culminating in a total of 8 or 9 unique prototypes.
+In the final phase of the course, you will select one of these prototypes to refine and document as your last project.
 This comprehensive assignment structure encompasses all your submitted assessments.

 Themes